MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

           DEF.SG face:A3SG DEF.SG woman REL P3SG:be.beautiful
           'the face of the woman who is beautiful', or 'the woman's face that is beautiful'

-_\[use of a demonstrative for both the head noun and the genitive is not attested in the corpus; possibly allowed, but unnatural and highly pragmatically marked at best\]_ (?)

 ## <a name="verb_phrases"></a>A. The verb phrase <a href="#table_of_contents">^</a>

 ### <a name="verb_phrase_structure"></a>A.B.
 Verb phrase structure <a href="#table_of_contents">^</a>

-The order of words in a verb phrase that has all possible modifiers is given below. _\[Some of these elements are mutually exclusive and do not occur together in the same verb phrase.\]_ (?)
+The order of words in a verb phrase that has all possible modifiers is given below.

+(?)

 ### <a name="nominal_locative_predication"></a>A.B.
 Nominal and locative predication <a href="#table_of_contents">^</a>